chargefield/bin-packing-test/README.md

 ### Preview

-You can use `php artisan serve` or whatever local web server you have to serve local websites.
-You will find a visual preview of the data generated.
+You can use `php artisan serve` or whatever local web server you use to serve local websites.
+You will find a visual preview of the data generated at the `/` route.

 **Example:**